arcionlabs/arcion-docs/content/docs/target-setup/memSQL.md

     # replay-shard-key-update-as-delete-insert: true
     # retry-failed-txn-idempotently: true
     ```
-For a detailed explanation of configuration parameters in the applier file, read: [Applier Reference]({{< ref "/docs/references/applier-reference" >}} "Applier Reference")
+For a detailed explanation of configuration parameters in the applier file, read: [Applier Reference]({{< ref "/docs/references/applier-reference" >}} "Applier Reference").